Searching for Your "Just Right" Place Overseas?

 It looks like California (only it costs one-tenth the price)… so instead of a million or two, an ocean-view villa could be yours for $159,000… two bedrooms, two-and-a-half baths, air conditioning throughout, it's fully furnished, and it's a five-minute drive from one of the world's premier surfing spots.

 As an International Living reader, you'll know exactly where the deals like that are.
 And how—even with very little in the bank—you can take advantage of them.

 The Retirement You Always Dreamed of… for 13 Cents a Day

-Agree to take a look at International Living today, and not only will you receive the 2017 Global Retirement Index, FREE, but I'll ALSO shave nearly 30% off the regular price.
+Agree to take a look at International Living today, and not only will you receive our Global Retirement Index, FREE, but I'll ALSO shave nearly 30% off the regular price.

 So instead of $69 per year for 12 monthly issues delivered to your doorstep, it's yours today for just

 That's just 13 cents a day.
 And that's not all.
 If you act now—I'll send along something extra, too…